 It is good to also learn more about the locations for the identities below that you may not hold so you can be the best advocate while abroad.

-While researching your prorgam location, please know that the Education Abroad Office is here to help assist you and talk through anything you find while researching.
+While researching your program location, please know that the Education Abroad office is here to help and talk through anything you find while researching.

 With more than 450 students studying abroad every year, it is increasingly important to foster and encourage LGBTQ+ students to enrich their higher education experience through study abroad, while having resources that support a safe and inclusive learning environment.